-- For a vintage look: Use old black and white family photos of past Christmases in frames.
+- For a vintage look: Use old black and white family photos of past Christmases.

 How to Store the Photo Frame Christmas Tree Stand Cover

-When the holidays are over, I loosely roll the photos up and place in a box to store.
-If you have a thick frame attached next to a thin frame, you may not be able to fold them over on each other for storing.
+When the holidays are over, I loosely fold the frames on top of each other and place them in a box to store.
+If you have thick frames, you may not be able to fold them over on each other for storing.